If you use IPython/Jupyter:

 finally:

-get_obj is approximately 50% slower than GetContents.
+get_obj is approximately 50% slower than GetContents, but using ActiveProjectCached can mitigate this.
 However, the dominant performance factor is whether the PowerFactory application is visible or hidden.

 We next compare get_calc_relevant_obj with GetCalcRelevantObjects.